postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 In the Collections view, click the ***Ellipsis (...)*** and select "Publish".

-In the Publish Collection page, select the
+In the Publish Collection page, select the:

 * Environment
   The collection's public documentation contains the shared environment.